This post may contain affiliate links. Please read our disclosure.

 It took me a while to decide if I liked this yogurt, but I finally decided that I do.
 The taste reminded me of those old-school yogurts we got back in the 1980s.
 That’s not good or bad, it’s just old school.

 The yogurt is fairly creamy and has a good texture.
-It tastes a little artificial, which is weird when it’s mainly sweetened with fruit puree, but it could be the Sucralose that they have added.
+It tastes a little artificial, which is weird when it’s mainly sweetened with fruit puree, but it could be the sucralose that they have added.

-The yogurt is very low in net carbs and it hardly impacted my blood sugar which is definitely a plus.
-According to the label, it’s also completely Lactose-free, which is a benefit if you are looking to reduce or eliminate lactose.
+The yogurt is very low in net carbs and it hardly impacted my blood sugar, which is definitely a plus.
+According to the label, it’s also completely lactose-free, which is a benefit if you are looking to reduce or eliminate lactose.

 BUY ON KROGER